CircuitChaos/OpenMicron/README.md

 ## .csv file format

-CSV is a portable, comma-separated file format to store tabular data.
-When importing it into LibreOffice or other spreadsheet editor, set following CSV parameters:
+CSV is a portable, comma-separated file format used to store tabular data.
+When importing it into LibreOffice or other spreadsheet editor, set the following CSV parameters:

 * Separated by: comma
 * Text delimiter: "